 Build to rent may be a growing global phenomenon but it’s still relatively new in Australia.
 The concept was thrust into the spotlight earlier this year when the Labor party put its policies under the microscope.
 As a part of the 2019 federal election campaign Labor proposed taxation reforms for build to rent in Australia.

-Build to rent refers to a residential development in which all apartments are owned by the developer and leased out to tenants.
-This is opposed to the common build to buy method, where a developer builds a residential development and sells the apartments to individuals to either live in or rent out as an investment.
+Build to rent refers to a residential development in which all apartments are owned by the developer, often a managed investment trust, and leased out to tenants.
+This is opposed to the common build-to-sell method, where a developer builds a residential development and sells the apartments to individuals to either live in or rent out as an investment.

 Build to rent is part of a growing institutionalised housing market and is particularly attractive for institutions that want reliable, steady income.
 UniLodge and First State Super are just two examples of institutions to declare their interest in growing the build to rent market in Australia.

 Like any form of investment there are both risks and rewards involved in build to rent developments.
 One of the advantages is the potential to create a new form of property investing in expensive cities.
 Investing in trusts and funds that develop build to rent property can provide a reliable source of income at a lower entry point for the individual.

 The management and maintenance of a build to rent development could also be more efficient, given all units are in one ownership.
 In some instances, the fact that units are built to be owned rather than sold off means the quality of the building is enhanced.

 The housing class asset can also work well for the tenants.
 In Australia it presents further opportunity for retirement rentals, employment housing near amenities like airports or hospitals, and student accommodation.
 In cities like Hobart, where the University of Tasmania’s estimated 7,000 international students are adding to a tightening rental market, build to rent could help to alleviate housing affordability stress.